 Government reimbursement programs should provide funding to hold a unit or bed for an eligible individual during a temporary absence of reasonable duration.

-The federal government and the states should enact laws that establish the right of residents in nursing facilities and residential care settings—or their legally recognized decision-makers—to use video and technology for monitoring the quality of care, documenting the provision of care, and virtual visitation.
+The federal government and the states should enact laws that establish the right of residents in nursing facilities and residential care settings—or their legally recognized decision-makers—to use video and technology for monitoring the quality of care, documenting the provision of care, and facilitating virtual visitation.

-Video technology should be allowed only when protections are in place to ensure that it does not infringe on roommates’ right to privacy.
+Video technology should be allowed only when protections are in place to ensure it does not infringe on roommates’ right to privacy.

 Providers should be prohibited from discharging or refusing to admit a resident who chooses to use such technology.
 Nursing facilities and assisted living/residential care providers should be required to notify residents or family members when video technology is being used by the facility or their roommate.